-Starting from the OnApp v3.0 you can use dedicated CloudBoot backup servers in your cloud.
+You can use dedicated CloudBoot backup servers in your cloud.
 Please refer to the Create CloudBoot Backup Server section for more details.

 Disabling backup servers

 Be aware, that if you switch off a backup server, transactions "restore backups" (those backups which are located on this server) will be failed.
-Also if OS template is located ONLY on this backup server, provisioning disk transaction will be failed.
+Also if OS template is located only on this backup server, provisioning disk transaction will be failed.